Fsiban/Final_Project/README.md

 - interpretation of whether your method "solved" the problem
 - suggested next step that could make it better.

+The Logistic regression method resolved the problem, I was able to train the model to categorise the samples betwen the two classes.

 Make it iteration eg using the average
 KNeighbours Cross validation score:[0.87826087 0.92173913 0.94690265 0.9380531  0.91150442]